 Emergencies - evacuations

 Evacuations can occur day or night and are usually done to preserve life.
-Fires, floods and industrial accidents can all cause evacuations, although fires are the most common cause.
+Fires, floods and industrial accidents can all cause evacuations.

-The emergency services are responsible for ordering an evacuation, but it is the council’s duty to receive the evacuees who have been made unintentionally homeless for the period of the evacuation.
+The emergency services are responsible for deciding whether an evacuation is necessary, but it is the council’s duty to receive the evacuees who have been made unintentionally homeless for the period of the evacuation.

 Leaving your home